-In these circumstances I may be allowed to make a few remarks. think that perhaps in the course of the debate an unhappy reference was made by one hon.
+In these circumstances I may be allowed to make a few remarks.
+I think that perhaps in the course of the debate an unhappy reference was made by one hon.
 Member who is not present today.
-I think the use of the "chicanery" was unfortunate, but I firmly believe that he did not mean what that word really denotes.
+I think the use of the word "chicanery" was unfortunate, but I firmly believe that he did not mean what that word really denotes.
 What was in his mind was that a contract had been entered into despite the adverse vote of the Legislature, and after the wishes of the Legislature had been made known.
-He shares the view that this Council had the right to protest in the way it did against that vote being disregarded, perhaps I think that speaking on the motion he made use of an expression which I think has to some extent been responsible for much ill feeling in the matter.
-It is also true, I think, that the letter which was signed by all of us and handed was not very happily worded. ernment must also give us credit for good faith.
-The letter was written in i t. that a hurry_we were anxious should reach Government as early as possible_and expressed, not perhaps in words, the intention of Members that in the circumstances the contract should not have been signed on the day it was, and that the wishes of the Legislature should have been adhered to.
+He shares the view that this Council had the right to protest in the way it did against that vote being disregarded, and I think that perhaps in speaking on the motion he made use of an expression which I think has to some extent been responsible for much ill feeling in the matter.
+It is also true.
+I think, that the letter which was signed by all of us and handed in, was, not very happily worded.
+Goverment must also give us credit for good faith.
+The letter was written in a hurry_we were anxious that it should reach Government as early as possible_and expressed, not perhaps in words, the intention of Members that in the circumstances the contract should not have been signed on the day it was, and that the wishes of the Legislature should have been adhered to.

-I hope the occasion will occur again for a motion of this kind to be made, or for Government to seek to get around a decision of the Council by a motion on supplementary and I only wish that the estimate.
-Attorney-General would again examine the constitutional position.
-As I understand it. the Committee of Supply is part and parcel of the Standing Rules of the House of Commons, Our Finance Committee, and such Committees as we have, are created by resolutions in this Council from time to time.
-There are two Committees in the House Commons provided for by the Standing Rules_the Committee of Supply and the Committee of Ways and Means, A supplementary item, in my opinion, amount where an asked for and placed on an estimate of x dollars, and it is afterwards that it is insufficient discovered meet the proposed expenditure.
-In such circumstances a supplementary vote The word "supplementis asked for, ary" implies that it is in addition to the orginal vote.
-That was not the situation, as I view it.
-Here a substantive vote was asked for, and when the Council reduced it it reduced the power of the Government to expend any more than that sum, so that when a supplementary vote is asked for it is merely a restoration of the amount originally asked for, and in my judgement either one of two things should have happened.
+I hope the occasion will never occur again for a motion of this kind to be made, or for Government to seek to get around a decision of the Council by a motion on supplementary estimate, and I only wish that the Attorney-General would again examine the constitutional position.
+As I understand it, the Committee of Supply part and parcel of the Standing Rules of the House of Commons.
+Our Finance Committee, and such Committees as we have, are created by resolutions in this Council from time to time.
+There are two Committees in the House of Commons provided for by the Standing Rules_the Committee of Supply and the Committee of Ways and Means.
+A supplementary item, in my opinion, applies where an amount is asked for and placed on an estimate of x dollars, and it is afterwards discovered that it is insuffic' meet the proposed expenditure.
+I h circumstances a supplementa te is asked for.
+The word "supplementte ary" implies that it is in addition the orginal vote.
+That was n situation, as I view it.
+Here stantive vote was asked for, and w the Council reduced it it reduced? power of the Government to any more than that sum, so tha a supplementary vote is asked for is merely a restoration of the amount originally asked for, and in my judgement either one of two things should have happened.
 I personally think a motion to re-commit the item should have been made, or I think a resolution would have been more appropriate.

-the Whether I am right Attorney-General is right, I think that in view of what we all expect must co-operate with each other, and as we are all agreed that this is an essential service, of which we do not want to deny the people of Essequibo in any way, I hope that whatever your views are you will find it not only convenient but politic and worthy of the Council to accept this motion and so put a period to what was a very unhappy situation.
+Whether I am right or the Attorney-General is right, I think that in view of what we all expect we must co-operate with each other, and as we are all agreed that this is an essential service, of which we do not want to deny the people of Essequibo in any way, I hope that whatever your views are you will find it not only convenient but politic and worthy of the Council to accept this motion and so put a period to what was a very unhappy situation.